hilbix/shellshock/README.md

 If you do not know what above means, get help, **now**!
 In this case you do not have enough knowlege, which is needed to be able to see if you are vulnerable or not.
 So better ask somebody, who groks this.

+Please note that I cannot help you, sorry.

 ## What it does